“The Monk and the Peasant”, Launched in Manila

-“Professor J.B.
-Dissanayake’s skillful narrative coupled with Mr. Tilak Hettige’s brilliant photography has resulted in a quintessential reflection of Sri Lanka’s cultural, religious and social milieu in this first ever publication to be co-authored by the eminent Sri Lankans.
-It is an important documentation of the relationship between the Sinhala Village and the temple, and a poignant [capturing] of our traditions and relationships which existed and that which is still witnessed in society in varying degrees,” Ambassador Ranaja said.
+Ambassador Ranaraja welcoming the gathering paid tribute to the authors saying “Professor J.B.
+Dissanayake’s skillful narrative coupled with Mr. Tilak Hettige’s, brilliant photography has resulted in a quintessential reflection of Sri Lanka’s cultural, religious and social milieu in this first ever publication to be co-authored by the eminent Sri Lankans”.
+While appreciating the privilege of being associated with the launching of “The Monk and the Peasant”, she said the book is “a journey of discovery of the rich cultural and social milieu in a simple narrative with captivating visuals.”
+It is an important documentation of the relationship between the Sinhala village and the temple and a poignant capture of our traditions and relationships which existed and that which is still witnessed in society in varying degrees, she said.